-Rich in subtle earthy flavor from 4 kinds of mushrooms, this cream of mushroom soup is simple to make, and is a lovely healthy alternative to canned cream of mushroom soup.
-We make it gluten-free, paleo, and GAPS friendly by thickening just with the mushrooms themselves, which puree into a delicious thick creamy soup.
+Rich in subtle earthy flavor from 4 kinds of mushrooms, this cream of mushroom soup recipe is simple to make and absolutely swoon worthy.
+It is a lovely healthy alternative to canned cream of mushroom soup.
+We make it gluten-free, keto, paleo, and GAPS friendly by thickening just with the mushrooms themselves, which puree into a delicious thick creamy and flavorful soup.

-You can use any mushroom your local grocery store has- you want about 2 cups fresh mushrooms or 1 cup if you use dried (find a gourmet mix of dried mushrooms here).
-Here I used portabello, oyster, shiitake, and the common white button mushrooms when I make this cream of mushroom soup recipe, since they are found at many grocery stores.
+Any mushroom your local grocery store has can be used.
+You want about 2 cups fresh mushrooms or 1 cup dried (find a gourmet mix of dried mushrooms here).
+Personally, I use portabello, oyster, shiitake, and the common white button mushrooms when I make this cream of mushroom soup recipe, since they are found at many grocery stores.

-Coconut milk is added here to make the soup creamy, add nourishing fats, and keep it dairy free.
-The sage and black pepper keep the coconut flavor from overpowering- I was pleasantly surprised at how well coconut milk works in this soup.
+Coconut milk is used to make the soup creamy, add nourishing fats, and keep this soup dairy free.
+The sage and black pepper keep the coconut flavor from overpowering.
+For a dairy-free soup, this ‘cream’ of mushroom soup is a winner for sure!

-You can use heavy cream in place of the coconut milk, but be careful to not bring it to a boil after the cream is added.
+You can use heavy cream in place of the coconut milk.
+But be careful to not bring it to a boil after the cream is added.
 Boiling the cream causes it to clump and changes the texture of the soup.

 - 2 tablespoons ghee or avocado oil